 From: A couple of months ago, we tried to make our own rubbing plates out of hot glue and cardboard, but they did not work very well.
 When I saw a set of Roylco ready-made rubbing plates at Hobby Lobby, I thought we would give them a try.

 - Rubbing Plates.
-(In addition to flowers, Amazon sells leaves, animal skeletons and insects and I found even more sets on the Roylco site.)
+(In addition to flowers, Amazon sells leaves, dinosaurs and insects and I found even more sets on the Roylco site.)

 - Crayons with the paper removed.
 (If you want to go all out, you can use these beautiful and sturdy Crayon Blocks.)

 - Several sheets of paper.